VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 The agent validates that `content_id` exists and that it can retrieve the content file.
 If those fail, it's error output time.

-content_id: Key identifier for the content.
-The publish agent will use this to fetch the content from S3 (the draft/ready file) and to update records.
-If missing or not found, publishing cannot proceed.
-content_topic: The title or topic of the content.
-Might be included in the event for reference.
-The agent might use it to create a user-friendly file name or URL if not otherwise provided (e.g., "AI-in-Finance-How-It-Works" slug).
-If not provided, we can derive from content or use content_id. slug/filename: In some architectures, the content's URL or filename might be predetermined (maybe the CMO or content generator decided a SEO slug).
-If the DynamoDB record has a field for slug, the publish agent should use that for naming the output file (like slug.html).
-If not, it might generate one from topic (like lowercase hyphenated topic).
-Needs validation to strip unsafe chars, etc. If still not available, fallback to content_id as file name (ensures uniqueness but not pretty).
-format: If the event indicated the content is already HTML or some other format, the agent would publish accordingly without converting.
-In Phase 1, we assume the content is Markdown that needs conversion to HTML.
-Could be an implicit assumption rather than explicit input.
-We'll treat it as known config: "convert markdown to HTML."
-approved_at: More for record, not needed to publish.
-Possibly used to set published date in some metadata (if generating HTML, might embed date).
-Could be drawn from event timestamp or record.
-The agent validates that content_id exists and that it can retrieve the content file.
-If those fail, it's error output time.
 ## 5.2 Output Catalogue
 Outputs include the actual published content artifact and events/logs:
 | Name | Format | Destination | Consumer |